Serendip is an independent site partnering with faculty at multiple colleges and universities around the world. Happy exploring!

 Carbon Cycles and Energy Flow through Ecosystems and the Biosphere

-In this analysis and discussion activity, students learn why the biosphere requires a continuous inflow of energy, but does not need an inflow of carbon atoms.
-Students analyze how the process of photosynthesis illustrates the general principles of conservation of matter and the second Law of Thermodynamics.
-Then, students analyze how carbon cycles and energy flow through ecosystems result from photosynthesis, biosynthesis, cellular respiration, and the trophic relationships in food webs.
-Thus, students learn how important ecological phenomena result from processes at the molecular, cellular and organismal levels.
-(NGSS) (revised 3/2021)
+In this analysis and discussion activity, students learn that the biosphere requires a continuous inflow of energy, but does not need an inflow of carbon atoms.
+To understand why, students apply fundamental principles of physics to photosynthesis, biosynthesis, and cellular respiration, the processes which are responsible for carbon cycles and energy flow through ecosystems.
+Thus, students learn how ecological phenomena result from processes at the molecular, cellular and organismal levels.
+(NGSS) (revised 8/2024)

 Download Student Handout and Teacher Notes and view comments